SIMPLE IRA Plan Fix-It Guide – SIMPLE IRA Plan Overview

 Contributions by employees and employers

 Employees can make elective salary deferrals to the plan rather than receiving these amounts as part of regular pay.
-The maximum elective deferrals employees can make are:
+The maximum elective deferrals employees can make each year are:

 - these limits are subject to cost-of-living increases in later years